Josh-TX/notepadtt/README.md

 # Notepadtt

 A simple notepad app inspired by notepad++.
 Notes are auto-saved and synchronized in real time.
 Written in .NET and Angular, and heavily utilizes SignalR.
+A live demo is available at https://josh-tx.github.io/notepadtt/, though the demo uses localStorage rather than synchronizing with a server.

 <p align="center">
   <br>